pfsense/docs/source/firewall/adding-rules-with-easyrule.rst

 port.

 There is a command line program that handles the same functionality.
-It is called “easyrule” and can be run from the shell like so:
+It is called "easyrule" and can be run from the shell like so:

 ::